A cogroupoid associated to preregular forms: Introduction

 \subsection{Acknowledgements}

-The authors thank Chelsea Walton for useful discussions that inspired this paper.
-Nguyen was supported by the Naval Academy Research Council.
+The authors thank Chelsea Walton and Ken Goodearl for useful discussions.
+Some results in this paper were formulated at the Structured Quartet Research Ensembles (SQuaREs) program in March 2022, and at the BIRS Workshop on Noncommutative Geometry and Noncommutative Invariant Theory in September 2022.
+The authors thank the American Institute of Mathematics, the Banff International Research Station, and the organizers of the BIRS Workshop for their hospitality and support.
+Nguyen was partially supported by the Naval Academy Research Council and NSF grant DMS-2201146.
+Ure was partially supported by an AMS--Simons Travel Grant.
 Vashaw was partially supported by an Arthur K. Barton Superior Graduate Student Scholarship in Mathematics from Louisiana State University, NSF grants DMS-1901830 and DMS-2131243, and NSF Postdoctoral Fellowship DMS-2103272.
-Wang was partially supported by Simons collaboration grant \#688403.
+Wang was partially supported by Simons Collaboration grant \#688403 and AFOSR grant FA9550-22-1-0272.